Automattic/wpscan-examples/multiple-sites-scanner/README.md

 ## Notes

-The WPScan API call in this script is only a placeholder.
-You will need to replace it with an actual API call as per the WPScan API's documentation.

 Use caution when executing scripts in your production environment.
 This script has not been thoroughly tested and may need adjustments to fit your specific requirements.

 ## License